Skip to content

 terraci generate -o .github/workflows/terraform.yml

-The provider is auto-detected from the environment (GITLAB_CI env var selects GitLab, GITHUB_ACTIONS selects GitHub Actions), or set explicitly via provider in .terraci.yaml.
+The provider is selected via TERRACI_PROVIDER, auto-detected from the environment (GITLAB_CI env var selects GitLab, GITHUB_ACTIONS selects GitHub Actions), or inferred from a single active provider.

 GitLab CI Pipeline Structure